beastsaber/bsaber/src/collections/posts/totalbs-interview-with-swifter.md

 **A:** I first got involved around late 2020.
 I believe around this time I was sending my charts to Mawntee for playtesting quite regularly, and we became good friends.
 He was impressed with how I was creating interesting things on my own and decided to send me an invite.
 It was really cool to see all of the most influential and innovative mappers all in one place, I felt like I was included into something unique and special.

-### Q: How and where did you contribute to Extra Sensory 2?
+### Q: How and where did you contribute to Extra Sensory II?

 **A:** Back when Vivify was revealed internally, I was just focused on trying to make a map for the event as I had no idea how to even use Unity.
 As I developed my skills though, I slowly took on more things and became more of a project lead.